D-Molloy/ts-devguide/README.md

 ### When to use:

 Type Annotation - We tell Typescript the type
-Type Inference -Typescript guesses the type
+Type Inference - Typescript guesses the type

 - Type annotations: